 It is not feasible for Japan to make a commitment to the foreign exchange rate, although Mundel (2000) suggested doing so.
-In particular, it is difficult to strengthen linkage of the yen and a currency basket comprising the dollar and euro and to further suppose a fixed exchange rate system in the long run.
-Nor it is easy to introduce monetary targeting, once adopted successfully in Switzerland and Germany, considering that the unstable empirical relationship between monetary demand and the real economy in Japan.
+In particular, it is difficult to strengthen linkage of the yen and a currency basket comprising the U.S. dollar and euro and to further suppose a fixed exchange rate system in the long run.
+Nor it is easy to introduce monetary targeting, once adopted successfully in Switzerland and Germany, considering the unstable empirical relationship between money demand and the real economy in Japan.

 In addition, there are various views of inflation targeting, which has recently received much attention.
 For example, the operational style of inflation targeting adopted in each country varies.
-In the UK, the government decides a concrete Chart; in Sweden, the central bank sets it; in New Zealand and Canada the government and central bank cooperate.
-The objective of targeting also differs from specifying a Chart (in the UK) to setting a range (other countries).
+In the United Kingdom, the government decides a concrete chart; in Sweden, the central bank sets it; in New Zealand and Canada, the government and central bank cooperate.
+The objective of targeting also differs from specifying a chart (in the United Kingdom) to setting a range (other countries).
 Furthermore, accountability varies.

 The big difference between the classical "discretion" style and inflation targeting, in appearance, is commitment to a concrete target of inflation.
-Other merits of inflation targeting such as assurance of the independence of monetary policy operational objectives, transparency of policy management, and accountability are achievable under other frameworks in light of the experience in the US.
-Central banks, which may influence market expectations, enhance their credibility by positively conveying information regarding policy objectives, securing transparency and accountability, achieving objectives, and being consistent in terms of the policy.44
+Other merits of inflation targeting such as assurance of the independence of monetary policy's operational objectives, transparency of policy management, and accountability are achievable under other frameworks in light of the experience in the United States.